rkdarst/scicomp/tut/scip2015/profiling.rst

 Scientists "know" that faster programs is better.
 But what does this mean?

-First, most of the time you will spend more time writing programs than running them.
+First, you will usually be spending more time writing programs than running them.
 All the previous talks optimize writing, debugging, collaborating, and maintaining programs and is the most important thing you can do.